-Some people fear losing money everyday when they invest while others never fear it.
-The difference between these two types of people is not income level.
+Everyday, there are people who fear losing money in investments while others never fear it.
+The difference between these two types is not income level.
 That’s not what makes them afraid or confident.

 Instead, what separates them is their decisions with money.